vast-ai/vast-sdk/README.md

-# Vast.AI Magic Comes To Python!
+# Vast.ai Magic Comes To Python!
 It's everything you love from the [Vast.ai cli](https://github.com/vast-ai/vast-python) tool, wrapped neatly in an easy-to-use Python interface!

 ## What's in the pip?